 However, availability can be limited despite the variety.
 It’s therefore often best to have the help of a sponsoring employer during the house-hunting process.

-Types of property in Riyadh
+Types of accommodation in Riyadh

-Renting property in Riyadh
+Renting accommodation in Riyadh

 Demand for compound housing is high among Riyadh's expat population and rental prices are expensive.

 Rent is usually expected to be paid six months to a year in advance.
 A deposit of 10 percent of the annual rent is also standard.
 Service charges and maintenance are usually included, but tenants are responsible for paying utilities such as electricity, gas and water.

 A premier compound fully furnished to satisfy all tastes and budgets, Al Hamra caters to individuals and families with everything from one-bedroom apartments to five-bedroom villas with private pools.
 Residents can pay extra for internet, housekeeping and limousine services.